-The following articles will give a reasoned interpretation of the various maneuvers that will gradually be described in the most elementary way possible, commenting step by step what happens inside the semicircular canals during the execution of the maneuvers itself.
+The following article wants to get a reasoned interpretation of the various maneuvers that will be described in the most elementary way possible, trying to understand, step by step, what happens inside the semicircular canals in performing the maneuvers themselves.

-The maneuvers proposed are all valid, and the choice to perform one rather than the other is often taken by the clinician due to different and contingent factors, and in particular: the diagnostic maneuver adopted, the position reached by the patient at the time of diagnosis, and the operator’s experience and preferences.
+The maneuvers proposed are all valid, and the choice to perform one rather than the other is often taken by the clinician for different and contingent factors: the diagnostic manoeuvre adopted, the position reached by the patient at the moment of diagnosis, the experience of the clinician and his preferences as well.

 Let us briefly remind the pathophysiology of the lateral canal BPPV.

-- The LSC is functionally connected to the brainstem’s oculomotor nucleus of the III and VI and, through them, with the extrinsic eyes muscles: stimulation of a CSL will determine:
+The Lateral Semicircular Canal (LCS) is functionally connected to the nucleus of the III and VI cranial nerve and, through them, with the extrinsic eyes muscles.
+The stimulation of an LCS lead:

 - The contraction of the ipsilateral rectus medialis muscle and contralateral rectus lateralis muscle.